MicrosoftDocs/licensed-hardware/licensed-hardware/process-engagement.md

 1. Regional and retailer presence
 1. Opportunity and differentiators for the program

-If selected to move forward potential partners should expect to follow the next steps.
+If selected to move forward, potential partners should expect the following steps.

 1. Sign a standard reciprical NDA
 1. Review and Sign the licensing agreement template